jonnonz1/nz-statute-book/acts/public/2012/ngai-tamanuhiri-claims-settlement-act-2012.md

 ### 29 Purposes of statutory acknowledgement
-(1) The only purposes of the statutory acknowledgement are to— (a) require relevant consent authorities, the Environment Court, and the Historic Places Trust to have regard to the statutory acknowledgement, as provided for in sections 30 to 32; and
+(1) The only purposes of the statutory acknowledgement are to— (a) require relevant consent authorities, the Environment Court, and Heritage New Zealand Pouhere Taonga to have regard to the statutory acknowledgement, as provided for in sections 30 to 32; and
   (b) require relevant consent authorities to provide summaries of resource consent applications or, as the case requires, copies of notices of applications, to the trustees in accordance with section 34; and
   (c) enable the trustees and any member of Ngai Tāmanuhiri to cite the statutory acknowledgement as evidence of the association of Ngai Tāmanuhiri with the relevant statutory areas, as provided for in section 35.
 (2) This section does not limit sections 38 to 40.